A.D.A. Connie Rubirosa

 Green tells Cassady that his father has Alzheimer's.

-Bernie Adler advises the judge and McCoy that Malcom Yates is exhibiting tremors (dyskinesia) because he didn't take his medication.
+Nitpick: Bernie Adler advises the judge and McCoy that Malcom Yates is exhibiting tremors (dyskinesia) because he didn't take his medication.
 Medication itself can actually cause dyskinesia.
-Michael J. Fox's advisors recently explained this after Rush Limbaugh accused Fox of not taking his medication to look sicker during a television appearance.
+Michael J. Fox's advisers recently explained this after Rush Limbaugh accused Fox of not taking his medication to look sicker during a television appearance.
 Also depending on how advanced Malcom Yates' illness is, his medication may not always be effective in treating his symptoms.

 Judith Barlow: So what happens next, Detective Panty-Line gives him a mani-pedi and a massage?